mzyavuz/SWE-573-Software-Development-Practice/Hive Project Documents/Software-Requirements-Specification.md

 #### 3.2.3 Acceptance Criteria

-- Given a logged-in user, when they access their profile page, then they can view and edit their name and surname, biography, and interes areas (semantic tags).
+- Given a logged-in user, when they access their profile page, then they can view and edit their name and surname, biography..
 - Given a user saves profile changes, when the data is valid, then the changes are persisted and a confirmation message is displayed.
 - Given invalid data (e.g., invalid phone format), when a user attempts to save, then appropriate validation errors are shown.
 - Given a user views another user's profile, when the profile is public, then they see the user's name, biography, and reviews.